Gurmit Singh Aulakh

-Gurmit Singh Aulakh (1938 – 2017) was a research scientist and activist in the United States who was the former President of the Council of Khalistan, a non-profit political organization based in Washington, D.C., United States that supports the Khalistan Movement in the Punjab region of the Indian Sub‐continent.
+Gurmit Singh Aulakh (1938–2017) was a research scientist and activist in the United States who was the former President of the Council of Khalistan, a non-profit political organization based in Washington, D.C. that supports the Khalistan movement in the Punjab region of the Indian subcontinent.

 Lobbying in Washington D.C.

 He supported the plight of the Sikhs in India that suffered systematic, state-sponsored human rights abuses throughout the 1980s and 1990s.
 In 2013 Dr. Aulakh's organization (ISO) published a two volume set that compiled all the U.S. Congress statements and other reference documents regarding the Sikhs' movement for political and human rights in India.
 This compilation runs 1,600 pages and covers the period of 1985-2007.
 A much-shortened list of US Congressmen quoted in this compilation follows: